HomeLounge News & ReviewsReview: Cathay Pacific First & Business Class Lounge Tokyo Narita T2

 Cathay Pacific should remove any mention of First Class from the name of this lounge as there’s nothing First Class about it – simply calling it a Business Class lounge is likely to manage passengers’ expectations better.

 Will I be visiting the lounge when I pass through Narita again?
 Unlikely.
-I suspect that whatever JAL offers elsewhere in the terminal will be better….probably a lot better.
+I suspect that whatever JAL offers elsewhere in the terminal will be better … and probably a lot better.